NMA confirms arrest of fake doctor in Lagos

 “The issue of quackery within the health sector is something that the current leadership of NMA, both at National and State branch levels, take seriously and this has led to the setting up of committees on anti-quackery in all state branches of NMA and at the National Level.”

-The NMA chairman explained that in Lagos, a summit was organised earlier in the year on the issue of quackery in the state, adding that document from the summit had been given to relevant stakeholders, including the Ministry of Health, Ministry of Justice and the Lagos State police command, by the leadership of NMA Lagos State for their input before it was presented to the Lagos State House of Assembly.
+The Chairman of NMA explained that in Lagos, a summit was organised earlier in the year on the issue of quackery in Lagos state and document from the summit has been given to relevant stakeholders including the Ministry of Health, Ministry of Justice and the Lagos State Police Command by the leadership of NMA Lagos State for their input before it is presented to the Lagos State House of Assembly.

-“We want to assure Lagosians that NMA Lagos State will continue to ensure that they get the best in terms of healthcare service as we will leave no stone unturned in our determination to rid Lagos State healthcare system of quacks and fake doctors.“
+“We want to assure Lagosians that NMA Lagos State will continue to ensure that they get the best in terms of Healthcare service in Lagos as we will leave no stone unturned in our determination to rid Lagos State Healthcare system of quacks and fake doctors.

+“We also encourage members of the public to report their suspicions to the association as this will be investigated in a confidential manner,” he added.

+He said NMA Lagos will continue to work with all relevant stakeholders to give the best in healthcare to the people of Lagos state.